siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 $$

-So for any isolated bright-core aperture on which $\cos(\Delta\phi)>0$ throughout, the raw-overlap profile would overcarry the available budget if it were assigned unchanged longitudinal speed $c$.
+So for any isolated bright-core aperture on which $\cos(\Delta\phi)>0$ throughout, the raw-overlap profile would overcarry the available energy flux if it were assigned unchanged longitudinal speed $c$.
 This is the exact conservation-law contradiction in the finite-beam case.
 The strip and disk calculations below are explicit closed-form examples.